Maine Medicaid Long Term Care Eligibility 2025

 1. Residency and Citizenship – the applicant must be a resident of Maine and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
-There is a form called the MED (Medical Eligibility Determination), which is used when people are applying for long-term care services.
-The form is filled out by a nurse and reviews a person’s abilities and disabilities.
-After completion of the MED, a nurse should be able to tell if an applicant meets the medical requirements for long-term care services and whether they are financially eligible for MaineCare.
-After determining eligibility, the individual seeking care will be given an application, which must be sent to the Office of Family Independence.
+The MED (Medical Eligibility Determination) form is filled out by a nurse to review the applicant’s abilities and disabilities.
+After completion, the nurse determines if the applicant meets the medical requirements for long-term care services and whether they are financially eligible for MaineCare.
+The application must be sent to the Office of Family Independence once eligibility is confirmed.

-3. Income Limitations – the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $2,742 per month.
-Income in excess of $2,742 can still qualify for Medicaid coverage if excess income is placed into a Qualifying Income Trust (QIT).
-The trust must be irrevocable and Maine Medicaid must be the designated recipient when the beneficiary dies.
-Only income in excess of $2,742 must be placed in the trust.
-There is a personal needs allowance of $70/month for assisted living and $40/month for nursing home care that is not factored into the total countable income.
+3. Income Limitations – the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $2,901 per month.
+Excess income can still qualify for Medicaid coverage if it is placed into a Qualifying Income Trust (QIT), which must be irrevocable with Maine Medicaid as the designated recipient after the beneficiary’s death.
+Only income exceeding $2,901 must be placed in the trust.
+Personal needs allowances are $70/month for assisted living and $40/month for nursing home care.

 i. $10,000 or less in cash/non-exempt assets if single.
 Maine allows $8,000 in liquid assets beyond the national average maximum of $2,000.